infracost/docs/docs/integrations/open_policy_agent.md

 ### Quick start

-To help you write cost policies we've created an [OPA playground](https://play.openpolicyagent.org/p/o1MLyC74CJ) with some example policy rules and Infracost output.
+To help you write policies we've created an [OPA playground](https://play.openpolicyagent.org/p/o1MLyC74CJ) with some example policy rules and Infracost output.
 Use this and the following steps to generate your very own policies.

 1. Generate a new Infracost [breakdown](/docs/features/cli_commands/#breakdown) output using `infracost breakdown --path plan.json --format json --out-file infracost.json`, and paste the contents of `infracost.json` into the **INPUT** section to the right of the playground.